jgheithcock/heithcockdotcom/_posts/scavengerhunts/2018-fred-and-georges-joke-shop/index.md

 <img src="/images/scavengerhunts/2018-fred-and-georges-joke-shop/blah-blah-pen.png" alt="The Blah-blah pen" class="mapBorder" />
 </a>

-The clue was a flat fortune teller, but what made it distinctive was the rounded corners and pattern on the paper.
+The clue was a flat fortune teller, but what made it stand out was the rounded corners and pattern on the paper.

 <a href="/images/scavengerhunts/2018-fred-and-georges-joke-shop/round-square.jpg">
 <img src="/images/scavengerhunts/2018-fred-and-georges-joke-shop/round-square.jpg" alt="Origami pin-wheel card" class="mapBorder" />